omjain2001/slash/README.md

 ## :computer: Updated UI

 1. UI looks more polished
+2. Added new components to the UI including:
-   a.
-Navbar
+   * Navbar
-   b.
-Filter bar
+   * Filter bar
-2. Fixed responsiveness bugs with the search bar
+3. Fixed responsiveness bugs with the search bar
-3. A smoother dropdown added to the UI
+4. A smoother dropdown added to the UI

 INSERT IMAGE HERE